erw9695/Augmented_Reality_Chess/README.md

 ## Important Files

 Main.cs - Primary C# file for running the application.
-- Note: The Main.cs file was originally under the "Assets/Final Project" directory but was moved out of it so that it's easier to find for grading.
+- Note: The Main.cs file is the exact same file as the one the "Assets/Final Project" directory.
+A copy was made so that it's easier to find for grading.

 Chess Set A - Standard (wooden) pieces.
 - Path: Assets/Chess Set A